cert-manager/website/content/docs/releases/README.md

 We're likely to drop support for older OpenShift EUS before that release reaches EOL to increase the speed at which we can adopt newer Kubernetes features.

 The table below lists the major Kubernetes distributions we check.
-In brackets next to each release is the <abbr title="End-of-life">EOL</abbr>
+In parentheses next to each release is the <abbr title="End-of-life">EOL</abbr>
 for that release.
 EOL dates often change throughout the lifecycle of a release.

 The "Oldest Kubernetes Release" is the oldest release we deemed relevant to the next cert-manager release, as of 2024-09-25